-- Update the school or college allegations of abuse procedure if it refers to the outcomes to ensure it now includes ‘unfounded’.
+1. Update the allegations of abuse procedure if it refers to the outcomes to ensure it now includes ‘unfounded’.

-- Update your allegations of abuse procedure to ensure that the threshold wording is corrected from a ‘would’ to a ‘may’.
+2. Update the allegations of abuse procedure to ensure that the threshold wording is corrected from a ‘would’ to a ‘may’.

 *New Part five – Child on child sexual violence and sexual harassment